bernieplug/eepelican/content/blog/pay-attention-to-reviews.md

 Category: Feedback loop
 Tags: Customer Service, Amazon, Feedback
 Image: feedback_loop.png
+Summary: Why should you care about your Amazon reviews?
+Well, to put it bluntly, because they matter.
+Read more about how reviews are affecting your business.
 Status: published

 Imagine you’re a customer shopping for a hot new product on Amazon.
 Most of us have been in this situation before.
 You type your query into the search bar and hit enter.